Spreadcat/ansible-role-taskwarrior/README.md

 taskwarrior_data_dir: str
 ```

-* Path to the taskwarrior directorye where data and configuration files are stored.
+* Path to the taskwarrior directory where data and configuration files are stored.

 ```yaml
 taskwarrior_group: str
 ```

-* Groupname of the group that will own the taskwarrior files.
+* Group-name of the group that will own the taskwarrior files.

 ```yaml
 taskwarrior_skip_bash_completion: bool